Skip to Content

 We arrived at low tide, which meant we could walk out to Neskowin Beach State Recreation Area and look down near the shore for 2,000-year-old remains of decayed cedar and spruce tree trunks.

-neskowin is an often-foggy beach with interesting rock formations that should be part of any oregon coast road-trip itinerary.
+Neskowin is an often-foggy beach with interesting rock formations that should be part of any oregon coast road-trip itinerary.

 Another low-tide activity we enjoyed is buying a clamming license so we could dig for our dinner.